Risk and assessment scoring configuration in Risk Manager

 Scenario

-You are tasked with configuring the risk assessment score for your organization.
-You begin by creating a new assessment score formula.
-You decide to use two fields: Likelihood and Impact.
+You want to configure the risk assessment score for your organization.
+To create the assessment score formula, you decide to use the Likelihood and Impact fields.
 These two fields are configured with a 3-point severity scale: Low = 1, Medium = 2, and High = 3.

 Process

-You open the Risk Manager app, click Settings in the left panel, and click Scoring.
+Open the Risk Manager app and navigate to Scoring (Settings > Scoring).
 The Assessment score configuration page opens.

 1. In the Assessment Score Formula section, click Edit.